ASISaga/BusinessInfinity/docs/implementation/legend.md

 # Boardroom Manifest Action Legend

+---
+**Note:** This legend, along with the manifest schema, now supersedes all previous MVP and migration documentation.
+See the main architecture and implementation docs for current usage.

 This legend maps each numbered arrow in the composite architecture diagram
 to its corresponding **action / binding** and **manifest or MCP reference**.